Fruktus/QuadradiusPreservationProject/web/README.md

 # Quadradius Web App

 This is the web app for Quadradius.
 It is built with Next.js (react) and Tailwind CSS.
-It is utilizing server-side rendering (SSR) for performance and SEO.
-It is completely static and can be deployed to any static site host and has nothing to do with the actual game server.

 ## Prerequisites